Azpect3120/AuthenticationServer/README.md

 # User Authentication Server

-A simple Go authentication server built with the Gin framework, PostgreSQL database, and UUID-keys for user authentication.
+A simple user authentication server built with the Gin framework, PostgreSQL database, and UUID-keys for user authentication.

 ## Table of Contents